 CHNEP management activities for CCHMN include developing and updating Standard Operating Procedures and field Quality Assurance (QA) Plans, conducting annual field audits, contracting and assisting with field water quality sampling and equipment repair, hosting annual meetings, and participating in quarterly RAMP quality assurance meetings.
 These activities are developed to be consistent with FDEP QA Rules (62-160, F.A.C.).

-Activities in the CHNEP are guided by the Comprehensive Conservation and Management Plan 2019 (CCMP) (CHNEP, 2019; available at www.chnep.org).
+Activities in the CHNEP are guided by the Comprehensive Conservation and Management Plan 2019 (CCMP) and identified as a priority in the CHNEP Monitoring Strategy (2020) (CHNEP, 2019; available at www.chnep.org).

 The CCMP identifies four Priority Actions throughout the CHNEP area relating to: